Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits: Evaluation

-We analyzed the electricity rewards and regulation reward data from CAISO for the year 2022 and performed clustering to identify eight weeks that provide the best coverage of typical electricity market electricity cost and regulation reward across that year.
+\textbf{Electricity Cost and Regulation Reward Selection: } We analyzed the electricity rewards and regulation reward data from CAISO for the year 2022 and performed clustering to identify eight weeks that provide the best coverage of typical electricity market electricity cost and regulation reward across that year.
 We use this to evaluate Total Cost of Ownership (TCO) and electricity cost.